nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceentry/v1.0.0/search.md

 ### <a name="serviceentry"></a> Service Entry

 Service entries describe services provided by a data provider.
-Service entry metadata is stored in the JSON format[UMM-Service-entry Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/serviceentry).
+Service Entry metadata is stored in the JSON format[UMM-Service-entry Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/serviceentry).

 #### <a name="searching-for-serviceentries"></a> Searching for Service Entries

 Service Entries can be searched for by sending a request to `%CMR-ENDPOINT%/serviceentries`.
-XML reference, JSON and UMM JSON response formats are supported for service entries search.
+XML reference, JSON and UMM JSON response formats are supported for Service Entries search.

-Service entry search results are paged.
-See [Paging Details](#paging-details) for more information on how to page through service entry search results.
+Service Entry search results are paged.
+See [Paging Details](#paging-details) for more information on how to page through Service Entry search results.

 ##### <a name="serviceentry-search-params"></a> Service Entry Search Parameters

-The following parameters are supported when searching for service entries.
+The following parameters are supported when searching for Service Entries.

 ##### Standard Parameters
 * page_size